MoldyMacaroniX/dashword.net/_src/posts/level-made-in-geometry-dash-2-2-shows-what-will-be-possible-with-the-update.md

 While obviously a joke, it expresses a fear the community has.

 Blind transitions are when the creator hides what is coming up next in a level and only shows you when it is too late for you to react, causing you to crash.
+[Many levels nowadays are notorious for uncareful gimmicks like this](/posts/why-do-rated-levels-look-the-same/).

 This 2.2 level by JohaNoha appears to have many blind transitions, even more than we are used to today.